dotnet/code-analysis/README.md

 ### Optional Inputs

+Inputs to customize the buckets of analyzers that are executed, either based on category or for all cateogries.
+By default, we execute all the latest, minimum recommended analyzers for all categories.

 |Name|Applicable To|Default|Description
 |----|----|----|----|
 `all-categories`|[All 'CAxxxx' and 'IDExxxx' rules](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/categories)|`latest-minimum`|Valid `AnalysisLevel` or `AnalysisMode` values or `AnalysisLevel-AnalysisMode` combinations from tables below.